MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-customer-summary-settings.md

        More information: [Design forms for performance in model-driven apps](/power-apps/maker/model-driven-apps/design-performant-forms)

    > [!NOTE]
-   > If **Customise active conversation form** is enabled and a consult is initiated, agents who are from a different business unit and don't the required permissions for the activity can't access the conversation.
+   > If **Customise active conversation form** is enabled and a consult is initiated, agents who are from a different business unit and don't have the read permissions at the organization level for the conversation entity can't access the conversation.

     :::image type="content" source="media/enh-active-conv-config.png" alt-text="Configuration settings" :::